 These are the games you might have played in person — after ordering a pitcher for the table or perusing the menu for sliders, wings, and other tasty appetizers — or they may be entirely new to you and your happy hour crew.
 Either way, they'll likely brighten your day and give you a reason to smile.
 They may bring you closer to people who you may have considered acquaintances beforehand, too, and give you a chance to tell your greatest stories.

 To get started, you simply have to make sure everyone has the same app on their phone and coordinate a time everyone is free to "happy hour" in a group chat.
 Once you've reached a time, log on accordingly and have a drink prepared.
-After everyone has caught up on the latest news and hot gossip, propose playing one of these 15 games.
+After everyone has caught up on the latest hot gossip, propose playing one of these 15 games.
 Grape times are ahead.

 1. "Never Have I Ever"